kmmnh/Machine-Learning/README.md

 # Machine-Learning.
-This repository is created to house the Marchine Learning Course Project
+This repository is created to house the Machine Learning Course Project files